 Some teaching assistants go on to train as teachers – and working as a teaching assistant can be an excellent first step on this long-term career path.
-To learn more about the switch from TA to teacher see our Straight to Teaching QTS programme.
+To learn more about the switch from TA to teacher, see our Straight to Teaching QTS programme.

 There is also quite a lot of scope for career progression within the teaching assistant role itself – there are four grades of teaching assistant.
-The exact requirements for each grade are determined by the local authority or school and it’s common for schools to support teaching assistants in completing the qualification and training required to progress as a teaching assistant.
+The exact requirements for each grade are determined by the local authority or school and it’s common for schools to support TAs in completing the qualification and training required to progress as a teaching assistant.
 To progress beyond entry level (known as TA1) you will usually need to complete an NVQ or equivalent.

-The highest grade of teaching assistant is a ‘Higher Level Teaching Assistant’ or HLTA.
+The highest grade of teaching assistant is a Higher Level Teaching Assistant, or HLTA.
 At this level you might:

-• Have a role in planning some lessons
+• Have a role in planning some lessons.

-• Be involved in developing support materials
+• Be involved in developing support materials.

-• Specialise in a particular subject
+• Specialise in a particular subject.

-• Lead a whole class under supervision
+• Lead a whole class under supervision.

-• Be responsible for supporting other support staff
+• Be responsible for supporting other support staff.

-For more information refer to our story on the role of a HLTA.
+For more information, refer to our story on the role of a HLTA.

 Primary, secondary and special schools all have teaching assistants as an important part of their staff team.
-The role varies between the different settings, in a secondary school you are more likely to specialise in a subject, or be assigned to a specific pupil with special needs, for instance.
+The role varies between the different settings: in a secondary school, you are more likely to specialise in a subject or be assigned to a specific pupil with special needs, for instance.